seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 laws of this land-service, I did not come.

 **Lord Chief-Justice**
 Well, the truth is, Sir John, you live in great infamy.

-**FALSTAFF**
-He that buckles him in my belt cannot live in less.

-**Lord Chief-Justice**
 Your means are very slender, and your waste is great.

 **FALSTAFF**